bitlamas/gtt-sidebar/README.md

 - **Real-time updates** - weather (30min), stocks (10min), system metrics (configurable)
 - **Persistent storage** - JSON-based settings and data (settings.json, shortcuts.json, notes.json)
 - **Custom icons for shortcuts** - 50 built-in icons + PNG upload support

-This is a work in progress and there's no roadmap, but I intend to add more customization options.
-It's already very modular and easy to add new widgets.

 ---